China–Germany relations: Division of Germany and the Cold War (1945–1990)

 The Federal Republic of Germany or West Germany initially did not recognize the People's Republic of China primarily because of its hard-line anti-communist foreign policy of the Hallstein Doctrine.
 West Germany formally supported the One-China policy, in hopes of finding Chinese backing of the reunification of Germany.
-In October 1972, West Germany officially established diplomatic contacts with the PRC, although unofficial contacts had been in existence since 1964.
+In October 1972, West Germany officially established diplomatic contacts with the PRC, although unofficial contacts had been in existence since 1964, three years after the beginning of the Sino-Soviet Split.

-The German Democratic Republic also managed to have good relations with the PRC, despite the Sino-Soviet Split that occurred for most of the Cold War until the 1989 Sino-Soviet Summit.
+The German Democratic Republic or East Germany also managed to have good relations with the PRC, despite the Sino-Soviet Split that occurred for most of the Cold War until the 1989 Sino-Soviet Summit.
 Since the March 1982 speech on Sino-Soviet rapprochement by General Secretary Leonid Brezhnev to the Communist Party of Uzbekistan in Tashkent, Sino-East German relations began to steadily improve.
 In June 1986, Foreign Minister Wu Xueqian visited East Berlin in the highest-level Chinese delegation to Eastern Europe since the 1961 split.
 Moreover, Chairman Erich Honecker visited Beijing in early October 1986, where he was met by Chinese President Li Xiannian with in a welcoming ceremony on Tiananmen Square a military band and a marchpast by the People's Liberation Army honor guard.
 The visit became the first official visit by an Eastern Bloc leader to the PRC.

+In 1989, the Chinese government's crackdown on student protests in Tiananmen Square led to West Germany imposing sanctions on China and reducing diplomatic ties to routine contacts.
+Relations improved in 1990, when the foreign secretaries of both countries met at the United Nations General Assembly in New York and agreed to restore diplomatic contact.

-Reunified Germany (1990-present)
+Reunified Germany (1990–present)

 Early post-communism in united Germany

 The frequent high-level diplomatic visits are acknowledged to have helped guarantee the smooth development of Sino-German relations.
 From 1993 to 1998, German and Chinese leaders met face-to-face 52 times: Among those Chinese leaders who visited Germany were Jiang Zemin, former General Secretary of the Chinese Communist Party; Qiao Shi, former Chairman of the Standing Committee of the National People's Congress (NPC); and Li Peng, former Premier of China and Chairman of the NPC Standing.
 Meanwhile, German leaders who visited China included President Roman Herzog, Chancellor Helmut Kohl, Foreign Minister Klaus Kinkel and Minister of State at the German Federal Foreign Office Ludger Volmer.
 Among these leaders, Chancellor Kohl visited China twice in 1993 and 1995.
 Since the new German government came into power in October 1998, Chancellor Gerhard Schröder has paid three visits to China.
 One after another from Germany came Vice Prime Minister and Foreign Minister Joschka Fischer, Defense Minister Rudolf Scharping, and Minister of Economics and Technology Werner Müller.
 At the same time, Germany welcomed Chinese Primer Zhu Rongji, Foreign Minister Tang Jiaxuan, State Councilor Wu Yi, member of the Political Bureau of the CCP Central Committee Wei Jianxing as well as member of the CCP Politburo Standing Committee Hu Jintao.